Latin tenses in dependent clauses: Secondary present

-A 'present infinitive' verb represents an event that is present at the time of stating, perceiving or knowing.
+A "present infinitive" verb represents an event that is present at the time of stating, perceiving or knowing.

 Secondary past

-For active verbs, A 'perfect infinitive' verb represents an event that is past at the time of stating, perceiving or knowing.
-Alternatively, the 'present infinitive' paradigms of the "habeō" perfect periphrasis can also represent a past event at the time of stating, stressing that the result is present at that time.
+For active verbs, a "perfect infinitive" verb represents an event that is past at the time of stating, perceiving or knowing.
+Alternatively, the "present infinitive" paradigms of the "habeō" perfect periphrasis can also represent a past event at the time of stating, stressing that the result is present at that time.

-For passitve and deponent verbs, the relative past event is represented by either the 'present infinitive' paradigm of the perfect periphrasis or a simple accusative perfect participle.
+For passive and deponent verbs, the relative past event is represented by either the "present infinitive" paradigm of the perfect periphrasis or a simple accusative perfect participle.

-When it comes to remembering (meminī), a 'present infinitive' verb represents an event that is present at the time of perceiving, but past at the time of remembering.
+When it comes to remembering (meminī), a "present infinitive" verb represents an event that is present at the time of perceiving, but past at the time of remembering.